Skip to main content

 Notes on disk usage

-• Teku, Nimbus, Lodestar and Grandine continuously prune
+• Teku, Nimbus, Lodestar, Prysm and Grandine continuously prune

-• Lighthouse and Prysm can be resynced in minutes to bring space usage back down, with ./ethd resync-consensus
+• Lighthouse can be resynced in minutes to bring space usage back down, with ./ethd resync-consensus

 • Lighthouse is working on tree states to continuously prune